jondashkyle/nanopage/readme.md

 #### `.toArray()`

 Converts the values of an object to an array.
+Not chainable.

 #### `.v()`